 Periodontal disease is the number one reason for tooth loss.
 According to the Centers for Disease Control and Prevention (CDC), one out of two Americans over thirty years old has periodontal disease.
 A dental exam is necessary to be sure one is actually not afflicted.

 Symptoms of periodontal disease include:

 - Bleeding gums – Although bleeding gums are so common you may think they are just normal, gums should never bleed, even when you brush vigorously or floss.
-Of course bleeding gums are very common; so is periodontal disease.
+Of course, bleeding gums are very common; so is a periodontal disease.

 - Red and puffy gums – Gums should never be red or swollen.

 - Tenderness or Discomfort – Plaque, tartar, and bacteria can irritate the gums and teeth.